What Banks Do Not Charge a Monthly Service Fee?

 For the regular ATM user, fees can amount to a significant expense.
 While competition within the banking industry may be driving down ATM fees, they remain in the pool of miscellaneous fees that we might prefer to live without.
 This inconvenience has initiated a trend of financial institutions adding the “no-ATM fees” feature to their products and services.

-Here are the optimal ways to find places that offer checking accounts with no ATM fees:
+Here are the optimal ways to find places that offer checking accounts with no ATM fees and no monthly service fees:

 1. Online Banks